-• AIF3 is an essential electrolyte ingredient in aluminium smelters and demand for AIF3 increases as aluminium smelter production increases and the use of AIF3 in next-generation batteries starts to grow
+• AIF3 is an essential electrolyte ingredient in aluminium smelters and global demand for AIF3 increases as aluminium smelter production increases and the use of AIF3 in next-generation batteries increases

-Figure 3: Prices & demand for aluminium fluoride AIF3 exported from China since 2011.
+Figure 4 Prices & demand for aluminium fluoride AIF3 exported from China since 2011.
 Customers pay shipping costs in addition to these prices.
-AIF3 markets remain positive for Alcore.